GetDist: a Python package for analysing Monte Carlo samples: Kernel Density Estimation (KDE)

 Note that the simple estimator is exactly unbiased if the density is flat (or linear).
 We can therefore try to \emph{flatten} the density before performing the convolutions.
 Specifically, doing the \emph{multiplicative bias correction} to form \be \hat{\hat{f}} = g (K_h \ast [H/g]), \ee where $g$ is an approximation to the shape of $f$, so that $H/g$ is nearly flat.
 Absent any prior information about the shape, the simplest thing to do is use $g = \hat{f}$, where $\hat{f}$ is a standard linear kernel density estimate; the $\hat{\hat{f}}$ estimator then has bias $\clo(h^4)$ away from boundaries (assuming sufficient smoothness of $f$)~\cite{Jones95}.
 To improve the flattening near boundaries, we can take $\hat{f}$ to be the linear boundary kernel estimate from the Sect.~\ref{sec:boundary}.
 In principle the flattening can also be iterated, but for good choice of smoothing widths usually little is to be gained (and iterations will not converge due to random fluctuations being magnified).
 The simple multiplicative bias correction method compares well with other higher-order kernel methods for many distributions~\cite{Jones97} and seems to work well in practice as long as the density is indeed sufficiently smooth.
 In principle different bandwidths can be used for the pilot estimator $g$ and the final estimate $\hat{f}$ (see e.g.~\cite{Hengartnera09} who recommend $g$ is over-smoothed compared to $\hat{f}$), but for simplicity we take them to be the same.
 Other approaches to bias reduction are possible, including the `data sharpening'~\cite{Choi99,Hall02} method, which is a special case of a more general diffusion approach~\cite{botev2010}.

-Using multiplicative bias correction often generates nice smooth densities even with relatively small numbers of samples.
-However, note that this can make the sampling error on the result less immediately visually apparent when plotted than when using lower-order estimates that result in more obviously unsmooth densities. \GetDist\ allows the multiplicative correction order to be changed as desired, but is set to first order by default (doing multiplicative bias correction once).
+Multiplicative bias correction produces smooth density estimates even with relatively small sample sizes.
+However, this smoothness comes with a caveat: it may mask sampling uncertainties that would be more visually apparent in lower-order estimates, where the lack of smoothness serves as a visual indicator of estimation uncertainty. \GetDist\ allows the multiplicative correction order to be changed as desired, but is set to first order by default (doing multiplicative bias correction once).